China refuses cancer treatment abroad for Nobel winner Liu Xiaobo

 Video

-A video posted Wednesday by an overseas Chinese news website Boxun known for its access to Chinese government sources, appeared to show Liu working, exercising and meeting visiting family members in prison.
+A video posted Wednesday by Boxun, an overseas Chinese news website known for its access to Chinese government sources, appeared to show Liu working, exercising and meeting visiting family members in prison.

 It also shows him receiving medical check-ups and treatment in prison and at hospitals.